tmtsoftware/esw-ts/docs/src/main/aas/auth-components.md

 ## Example

-Here is an example of a Config App(React app) which uses ConfigService client and Auth components in order to authorize ConfigService
+Here is an example of a Config App(React App) which uses ConfigService client and Auth components in order to authorize ConfigService

 Typescript